 Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) – Superfund

 The CERCLA is the piece of legislation that defines perhaps one of the most well-known projects the EPA oversees: Superfund.
-First passed in 1980, CERCLA allows the federal government to require the cleanup of sites that have been contaminated by hazardous waste or dangerous materials.
-This includes dangerous materials such as asbestos.
+First passed in 1980, CERCLA allows the federal government to require the cleanup of sites that have been contaminated by hazardous waste or dangerous materials, such as asbestos.

 Some of the famous asbestos Superfund sites include:

-- Upper Clark Fork – this area encompasses the largest Superfund mega-site, including sites such as:
+Upper Clark Fork, which encompasses the largest Superfund mega-site, including sites such as Anaconda Copper Mill and Milltown Dam between Butte and Missoula

 Asbestos Hazard Emergency Response Act (AHERA)

-The AHERA primarily accomplished two things.
-Foremost, it created new regulations that required local educational administrations to inspect school buildings for any materials that might contain asbestos, as well as to create plans that would help prevent or decrease asbestos hazards in school buildings.
+The AHERA created new regulations that required local educational administrations to inspect school buildings for any materials that might contain asbestos, as well as to create plans that would help prevent or decrease asbestos hazards in school buildings.
 Secondly, the act instructed the EPA to develop standards for states to use when accrediting asbestos inspectors.

 Asbestos Information Act (AIA)

 In 1988, Congress passed the AIA, which required manufacturers to provide information about any construction materials containing asbestos.
-This included products such as surfacing materials (e.g., material sprayed onto a building), insulation, or other related building materials.
+This included products such as surfacing materials, insulation or other related building materials.

-While this piece of legislation only required reporting, it shifted the balance of power by making information about asbestos containing materials public information.
-Companies could no longer legally hide or obfuscate the presence of asbestos in their products.
+While this piece of legislation only required reporting, it shifted the balance of power by making information about asbestos-containing materials public information.
+Companies could no longer legally hide or be misleading about the presence of asbestos in their products.
 As part of their reporting, companies were required to include a set of identifying characteristics about the asbestos materials they produced.

 Asbestos School Hazard Abatement Act; Reauthorization Act (ASHARA)

 The original Asbestos School Hazard Abatement Act was signed into law by President Reagan in 1984.
-It granted $600 million to help schools comply with asbestos regulations established over the previous decade, including the AHERA (described above).
+It granted $600 million to help schools comply with asbestos regulations established over the previous decade, including the AHERA.
 It also provided a leniency program that allowed schools to report asbestos problems to the EPA without being penalized for failing to comply previously.

 However, by the end of the decade, funding for the program had run out.
 At that time, the EPA estimated that it would cost $3 billion for schools to comply with the AHERA, so in 1990, Congress passed the ASHARA to update the original Asbestos School Hazard Abatement Act by providing additional funding and guidelines around how to apply for and administer those funds.